Pablo Marí: Arsenal

 On 29 January 2020, Marí joined English Premier League club Arsenal on loan until the end of the season, with an option for Arsenal to make the deal permanent in the summer.
 Arsenal's technical director Edu said: "Pablo is an experienced player who will provide us with additional defensive quality.
 We have been monitoring Pablo’s career for a while and we are very pleased to have reached agreement with Flamengo for him to join us initially until the end of our season."
 Marí made two appearances for Arsenal, a 2–0 FA Cup win at Portsmouth and a 1–0 Premier League win at home to West Ham, before the season was suspended due to COVID-19 pandemic.

 On 17 June 2020, Marí was injured playing in a 3–0 defeat at Manchester City, in the first game of the league restart.
 Arsenal confirmed post-match he would miss the remainder of the season with a "significant" ankle injury.
 Despite this injury, Arsenal announced on 24 June that Marí would join the club permanently for an undisclosed fee on 1 July, upon the opening of the summer transfer window.

 On 3 December 2020, Marí scored his first goal for Arsenal in a 4–1 home win over Rapid Wien in the UEFA Europa League.
 Mari only made 28 appearances for the club.

 Mari appeared in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club activities during the 2021–22 season.

 Loans to Udinese and Monza

 On 20 January 2022, Marí joined Serie A club Udinese on loan until the end of the 2021–22 season.

 On 11 August, he was loaned to newly promoted Serie A side Monza.
 Marì made his debut for Monza on 14 August, as a starter in a 2–1 Serie A defeat to Torino.

 Monza

 On 4 May 2023, Monza signed Marí on a permanent deal after they activated his release clause after they secured safety following their 1–1 draw at home to Roma.

 Fiorentina

 On 28 January 2025, Marí signed for fellow Italian club Fiorentina on a permanent deal.
 His arrival meant that he reunited with his former manager at Monza Raffaele Palladino.

+Al Hilal

+On 10 January 2026, Marí joined Al Hilal in Saudi Arabia, on a six-months contract with an option to extend.